 - Hungarian forint in the markets - recent HUF moves and predictions from the FX markets

 - Travelling in Hungary - currency & money saving tips

 - Buying Hungarian forint cash online - travel money for Hungary

 - Sending money to Hungary - save on Hungarian forint bank transfers to Hungary

-- Hungarian forint exchange rates - latest info & charts.
+- Hungarian forint exchange rates - latest & historic exchange rates.

 Hungarian forint (HUF) general currency information

 The forint – originally florentinus, taken from the Italian city of Florence – was used in Hungary as early as the fourteenth century.
 It is subdivided into 100 fillér, although due to the effects of inflation one fillér is now virtually worthless and the fillér coins are no longer in circulation.

 The forint was replaced as Hungary’s currency but reintroduced following World War II after hyperinflation crippled the pengő used during and prior to the war.

 As a member of the European Union, Hungary should, at some point, adopt the euro as its national currency.
 Since Hungary has not yet joined ERM-II (a requirement for euro adoption), the single currency is unlikely to be used in Hungary prior to the 2020s.
 In a survey of public opinion by the European Commission in 2015, 60% of Hungarians were in favour of replacing the forint with the euro.